smasky/UQPyL/README.md

 (The label `Surrogate` indicates solving computational expensive optimization problem)

-👀 **This modular is still being updated.
-If you need other algorithms, please contact us**
+💡 **Noted:** This modular is still being updated.
+If you need other algorithms, please contact us.

 ### Surrogate Models